LucasVanHaaren/pelican-data-files/README.md

 ## Getting started

-You can use it directly in a personnal project, or to build a [Pelican theme](https://docs.getpelican.com/en/stable/themes.html).
+You can use it directly in a personal project or to build a [Pelican theme](https://docs.getpelican.com/en/stable/themes.html).

 This plugin is avaiable as a [python package](https://pypi.org/project/pelican-data-files/) hosted on PyPI.